marcianoaa/docker_project/readme.md

 ### angular-app

-This directory contains the necessary files to build the angular application displaying the webpage (to launch app // npm start).
+This directory contains the necessary files to build the angular application displaying the webpage.

 ### express-server

-This directory contains the necessary files (including docker file) to start the express server (npm start).
+This directory contains the necessary files (including docker file) to start the express server.

 ### mongo-database